kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/preflight_validation.md

 Sign validation is executed only in case image validation has failed, there is a `sign` section in the `Module` that is relevant for the upgrade kernel, and build validation finished successfully in case there was a `build` section in the `Module` relevant for the upgraded kernel.
-Sign validation will try to run the sign job and validate that it finishes successfully.
+Sign validation will try to run the sign pod and validate that it finishes successfully.
 In case the `PushBuiltImage` flag is defined in the `PreflightValidation` CR, it will also try to push the resulting image to its registry.
 The result image is always the image defined in the `ContainerImage` field of the `Module`.